AyemunHossain/ISC2-CC-Dump-Questions-Study-Material/Dump Questions/70+ Additional dumps.md

 can access the resource.

-Questions and Answers
-1. Which of the following is referred to as a physical address in computer networking?
+27. Which of the following is referred to as a physical address in computer networking?
 A. IPv4 address
 B. IPv6 address